CamHD-Analysis/CamHD_motion_metadata/README.md

 This repository stores supplementary metadata associated with the uncompressed video data from [CamHD](http://www.interactiveoceans.washington.edu/story/High_Definition_Video_Camera) stored at the [Ocean Observatories Initiative](http://oceanobservatories.org/) [raw data repository](https://rawdata.oceanobservatories.org/files/).

-These metdata products are produced under the NSF OTIC-sponsored program [_Cloud-Capable Tools for CamHD Data Analysis_](https://camhd-analysis.github.io/public-www/).
+These metdata products are generated under the NSF OTIC-sponsored program [_Cloud-Capable Tools for CamHD Data Analysis_](https://camhd-analysis.github.io/public-www/).

 The directory structure within this repository mirrors that of the raw data archive.
-As we focus on CamHD, all of the metadata files is under the directory `RS03ASHS/PN03B/06-CAMHDA301/2016/01/01`.
-Files are associated with video files by a common root name, while a suffix after an underscore gives the file type (described in greater detail below).
+As we focus on CamHD, all of the metadata files is under the directory `RS03ASHS/PN03B/06-CAMHDA301/`.
+Metadata files share a common root name with video files, followed by a suffix which describes the metadata (described in greater detail below).
 All metadata is stored in JSON-encoded text files, and all files use the `.json` extension.

 All files contain a JSON object at the top level, which contains at least these two keys:

-`contents` will be an object containing string identifiers and semantic version numbers of the data type(s) within the file.
+`contents` is an object containing string identifiers and semantic version numbers of the data type(s) within the file.
 So, for example

 ```
 {